IoTcat/FDC/docs/groupmeeting/Second_Meeting.md

     - Simulate and design filter.
     - Circuit Simulation

-During the second week our team members taught pcb drawing by themselves.
+During the second week our team members learned pcb drawing by themselves.
 Here is one of the drawing exercise manuscripts.
 ![pcb practice manuscript](img/WechatIMG93.png)